 Is the title clean, rebuilt, or pending?

 Clear, patient answers are a good sign.
-Evasive replies, long holds, or pressure to “just come in” usually mean the actual details are waiting on the desk.
-That is the inside play.
+Evasive replies, long holds, or pressure to just come in usually mean the real details are waiting on the desk.
 Know whether the vehicle is worth the trip before you make it.

 Run the On-Lot Inspection Like You Mean It